-GENTLE CAROUSEL MINIATURE THERAPY HORSES go through at least a two year training program but there is always something new to learn.
+GENTLE CAROUSEL MINIATURE THERAPY HORSES go through at least a two year basic training program but there is always something new to learn.

 Our charity has a one of a kind partnership with UF Health Shands Rehab Hospital in Gainesville, Florida, an acute hospital for patients who have suffered strokes, traumatic brain and spinal cord injuries, amputations, burns or major joint replacements.